Ronald Woomer: 1990 death warrant and execution

 On March 26, 1990, the U.S. Supreme Court dismissed Woomer's fourth appeal.
 The South Carolina Attorney-General, Travis Medlock, sought another execution date soon after the dismissal of Woomer's appeal.
-On April 3, 1990, the execution of Woomer was re-scheduled to be carried out on April 27, 1990.
+On April 3, 1990, the execution of Woomer was rescheduled to be carried out on April 27, 1990.

 After Woomer received his second death warrant, his lawyers filed last-minute appeals in order to delay the execution.
 A federal appellate court rejected Woomer's appeal on April 9, 1990.
 On April 26, 1990, the eve of Woomer's scheduled execution, the U.S. Supreme Court denied Woomer's final appeal by a 7–2 vote and at the same time, Governor Campbell rejected a second and final clemency petition from Woomer.

 On April 27, 1990, 35-year-old Ronald Raymond Woomer was put to death by the electric chair at the Broad River Correctional Institution.

 Prior to his execution, Woomer received final visits from his father, brother and two sisters, and he also expressed remorse for his actions, and was at peace with his execution.
 Woomer also stated that he hoped for the pain and suffering of his victims' loved ones to end with his death in a final interview before his execution.
 The electric chair was reportedly activated at 1:05 am, and Woomer was pronounced dead seven minutes later at 1:12 am.
 In his final statement before the electric chair was switched on, Woomer said:

 I'm sorry.
 I claim Jesus Christ as my Saviour.
 I only wish everyone could feel the love I feel for Him.

 Woomer was the first condemned inmate to be executed in the Broad River Correctional Institution after the prison first opened in 1988, with the original death chamber and electric chair being moved from Central Correctional Institution to the new prison.

 The execution drew cheers from the crowd of death penalty supporters and the relatives of Woomer's victims as they gathered outside the prison and saw the hearse bearing the body departing from the death house.
 Sellers's husband told the press that he found the death of Woomer to be too easy.
 Earldean Wright's brother stated in response that he was relieved to know that Woomer would never harm another person again.
 Simultaneously, a vigil was held in opposition to the execution of Woomer.